MAESALVA/MSBA_Capstone/README.md

 * **Evaluation Complexity:** Interpreting the AUC-ROC score in the context of business decisions and understanding trade-offs between sensitivity and specificity was critical.

+* **Time Constraints:** The analysis prioritized the application_train and application_test datasets to ensure a focused and thorough exploration within the available timeframe.
+While this approach allowed for a detailed evaluation of the primary datasets, incorporating additional datasets could be a valuable next step for further enhancing the model's predictive power.
 ---

 ### What I Learned in the Project